 It’s a great natural spot in Al Khor and a must-visit if you want to explore the natural heritage of the island and stroll along the salt marshes.
 Here, you’ll find mangroves, little fish and crabs, and when the weather’s right, you may even spot migratory birds like herons and flamingos.
 One of the main highlights is the wooden bridge that passes through the mangroves and above the water channels which head up to low limestone hills and the Purple Island Beach.
 Kayaking is a must-do thing on the island which you need to pre-book.

 Note: Please be careful of the quick/wet sand in the area, especially if you're on your own.
-We've heard a couple of people have lost, at least, one shoe in it!

 Al Thakhira is an Arabic word that translates to 'ammunition' in English, and this town is approximately 7km northeast of the main Al Khor city.
 The Al Thakira mangrove (Avicennia Marina species) forest is said to be the oldest and largest of its kind in the country, so it's not rare to find migratory birds, crabs, little fish and gastropods in the area.

 It's another great nature site and is well-known for its beach and the surrounding natural greenery formed by the mangroves.
-It's a serene picturesque place; a great picnic and hang out spot with family and friends.
+It's a serene picturesque place; a great picnic and hang-out spot with family and friends.
 Kayaking is a great way to explore this area and is something people absolutely love doing, but pre-booking is necessary.

 This beautiful beach is the closet beach to the main Al Khor City and is approximately 2km from the Al Khor Mall.
 It's a fenced beach with just one gate which is used for both entry and exit.
 The beach has a number of pergolas so you can be out of the sun, a beautiful strip of golden sand, blue waters and a children's play area, so you can have the best of everything on just one beach.
 If you're looking for just the right BBQ spot, this would be the one.
 There are public toilets and showers on this beach and a cafeteria if you're craving some nice snacks and beverages!